Get your Ham Radio License!

 Amateur (Ham) radio consists of three license classes: Technician, General, and Extra.
 You do not need to learn Morse Code to be an amateur radio operator!

 It’s rather easy to get your ham radio license.
 The first step is to obtain your Technician license.
 To do this, you must take and pass an exam, administered by Volunteer Examiners, typically from a local amateur radio club.
 Many clubs, including ours, offer free testing.
 The FCC charges an administrative fee of $35 for the license.

 The technician test contains 35 multiple-choice questions, randomly chosen from a question pool.
-A passing score is 70%, which means you can miss up to 9 questions.
+A passing score is 74%, which means you can miss up to 9 answers!
 Don’t worry – these questions and the answer choices are available online to help you study!